-When preparing to write a resume , you will have the option to choose between a few resume formats including chronological, functional and combination.
+When preparing to write a resume, you have the option to use a few resume formats, including chronological, functional and combination.
 A combination resume emphasizes relevant skills and accomplishments at the top of your resume.
 It also lists your professional history in “reverse-chronological,” meaning that the most recent experiences come first.

 In this article, we discuss what a combination resume is, how to decide if it is the right format for you and how to write one with examples.